mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Relational database

+The `relational` term here refers to the relations (also commonly referred to as tables) in the database
+- the tables and their relationships to each other.
+The tables 'relate' to each other.
+It is these relations (tables) and their relationships that make it `relational`.

 A relational database exists to house and identify data items that have pre-defined relationships with one another.
 Relational databases can be used to gain